RenderKit/embree/readme.txt

 == Embree Tutorials  ==

-Embree comes with a set of tutorials aimed at helping users understand how embree can be used and extended.
+Embree comes with a set of tutorials aimed at helping users understand how Embree can be used and extended.
 All tutorials exist in an ISPC and C version to demonstrate the two versions of the API.
-Look for files named tutorialXX_device.ispc for the ISPC implementation of the tutorial, and files named tutorialXX_device.cpp for the single ray C version of the tutorial.
+Look for files named tutorialXX_device.ispc for the ISPC implementation of the tutorial, and files named tutorialXX_device.cpp for the single ray C++ version of the tutorial.
 To start the C++ version use the tutorialXX executables, to start the ISPC version use the tutorialXX_ispc executables.

 Under Linux Embree also comes with an ISPC version of all tutorials for the Xeon Phi[TM] Coprocessor.
-The executables of these tutorials are named tutorialXX_knc and will only work if a Xeon Phi[TM] Coprocessor is present in the system.
+The executables of this version of the tutorials are named tutorialXX_xeonphi and only work if a Xeon Phi[TM] Coprocessor is present in the system.
+The Xeon Phi[TM] version of the tutorials get started on the host CPU, just like all other tutorials, and will connect automatically to one installed Xeon Phi[TM] Coprocessor in the system.

-You can select an initial camera using the -vp (camera position), -vi (camera lookat point), -vu (camera up vector), and -fov (vertical field of view) command line parameters:
+For all tutorials, you can select an initial camera using the -vp (camera position), -vi (camera lookat point), -vu (camera up vector), and -fov (vertical field of view) command line parameters:

  ./tutorial00 -vp 10 10 10 -vi 0 0 0